Edge of the Universe

 They say it feels better to give than receive.
 This is definitely true but when you receive as well as give in collaboration, amazing things happen.There are a few hidden meanings in this 30x24” acrylic, multi-media painting.
 The one that is not hidden, are the delicate crocheted flowers, that surely shows the makers nature, are made by a local crafts woman, Earlette Mays, owner of Pink Flamingo NM.
 One hidden meaning is that Earlette’s favorite colors are used to make the tall tree, where the colors and metal ornamentation in the other tree represent the artist.
 These colors are beautiful by themselves but together they complement the other’s personality.
 Booker T Washington says it best, “If you want to lift yourself up, lift up someone else.” –Kym Loc

-The warm colors on the background of this 30x24" acrylic painting ass to the essence of comfort portrayed both two humanly shaped trees that embrace and entangle each other to create an amazing network of branches and roots.
-This network reveals a message hidden in the light but enlightened in the dark, both in the branches and the roots.
-This is a reminder to keep yourself grounded while on your path of discovery.
-On this journey, you will explore that with another, you easily find true riches within yourself and within others.
+The warm colors on the background of this 30x24" acrylic painting adds to the essence of comfort portrayed both two humanly shaped trees that embrace and entangle each other to create an amazing network of branches and roots.
+This network reveals a message, both in the branches and roots.
+Hidden in the light, but enlightened and glowing in the dark, is a word that 'reveals' itself.
+This network of branches is a subtle reminder to keep yourself grounded while on your path of discovery.
+On this journey, whether by yourself or with another, you will discover, you easily find true riches within yourself and within others.
 Then, when you share the riches, you create a network of amazing awareness.
 Kym Loc

 'Band of Brothers'